TheAnushervon/TheAnushervon/README.md

 ## Hi there 👋
 I'm Anush, Innopolis University Student, and I am backend developer.
 My stack is Python(Django) with the addition of PostgreSQL.
-I also have experience on working with the following languages/frameworks/technologies: Dart(Flutter), gRPC, ZeroMQ, C/C++, Java, MySQL.
+I also have experience on working with the following languages/frameworks/technologies: gRPC, ZeroMQ, C/C++, Java, MySQL.

+Also I have experience in fronted developing and I used the following languages/frameworks/technologies:
+Dart(Flutter), HTML, CSS, JavaScript, Svelte, TypeScript.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=theanushervon)
 <!--